binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 If you follow the advice in the [countermeasures](#web-applications-countermeasures-data-store-compromise) section, you will be doing more than most other organisations in this area.
 It is not hard, but if implemented could increase complacency/over confidence.
 Always be on your guard.
 Always expect that although you have done a lot to increase your security stance, a determined and experienced attacker is going to push buttons you may have never realised you had.
 If they want something enough and have the resources and determination to get it, they probably will.
 This is where you need strategies in place to deal with post compromise.
 Create process (ideally partly automated) to deal with theft.

 Also consider that once an attacker has made off with your data-store, even if it is currently infeasible to brute-force the secrets, there may be other ways around obtaining the missing pieces of information they need.
-Think about the [paper shredders](#physical-identify-risks-sensitive-printed-matter) and the associated [competitions](http://archive.darpa.mil/shredderchallenge/).
+Think about the paper shredders as discussed in the Physical chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers) and the associated [competitions](http://archive.darpa.mil/shredderchallenge/).
 With patience, most puzzles can be cracked.
 If the compromise is an opportunistic type of attack, they will most likely just give up and seek an easier target.
 If it is a targeted attack by determined and experienced attackers, they will probably try other attack vectors until they get what they want.

 Do not let over confidence be your weakness.
 An attacker will search out the weak link.
 Do your best to remove weak links.